Friday, 16 July 2021

 We all feel down now and again.
 We can feel tired or listless or just ‘meh’ about everything.
-With strict lockdown restrictions in place, it’s understandable to feel down at the moment.
+With the effects of the pandemic still around, it’s understandable to feel down at the moment.

 Feeling low or feeling down is not pleasant, but it is very common.
 In fact, it is one of the biggest reasons young people come to Jigsaw.

 In this article, you will find:

 - Why am I feeling low?

 - What you can do if you’re feeling low